Marco Siffredi

-Marco Siffredi (22 May 1979 – 8 September 2002) was a French snowboarder and mountaineer who hailed from a climbing family; his father was a mountain guide, and his older brother Pierre had died in an avalanche in their hometown of Chamonix, France.
+Marco Siffredi (22 May 1979 – 2002) was a French snowboarder and mountaineer.
 Siffredi was the first to descend Mount Everest on a snowboard, completing this feat in 2001 via the Norton Couloir.
-In 2002, he disappeared after making his second Everest summit, while attempting to snowboard the Hornbein Couloir; his body has never been found.
+In 2002, after making his second Everest summit, he disappeared while attempting to descend the mountain by snowboarding down the Hornbein Couloir; his body has never been found.